jumaxbrian/moderndeveloper-forms/docs/README.md

-## This is a tabs example, created during my studies at modern developer.
+## This are forms example, created during my studies at modern developer.
 ### Created using only CSS and HTML

 [Click here to access the live page](http://jumaxbrian.github.io/moderndeveloper-forms/)